moosy/kosmos-cp1-toolchain/README.md

 ```

 This is the CP1 assembler.
 You can just begin using the CP1 mnemonics and either numeric or symbolic parameters.
-If you use symbolic parameters you have to declare them somewhere with an leading '>'.
+If you use symbolic parameters you have to declare them somewhere with a leading '>'.

 You don't have to specify line numbers at all, if you do the assembler will try to assign them as you specified them.
 Data values are marked with the mnemonic '#'.